goetzrieger/ansible-labs-summit2020/ansible-tower-advanced/3.9-advanced-inventories/README.md

 [here](https://docs.ansible.com/ansible/latest/dev_guide/developing_inventory.html)

-So now you have a source of (slightly static) dynamic inventory data (talk about oxymorons…) and a script to fetch and pass it to Tower.
+So now you have a source of (slightly static) dynamic inventory data (talk about oxymoron…) and a script to fetch and pass it to Tower.
 Now you need to get this into Tower.

 ### Integrate into Tower